JOJ0/discodos/sphinx/source/CONTRIBUTION.md

 `source ~/.venvs/discodos/bin/activate`

-### macOS or Linux - Install system-wide
+### macOS or Linux - Install to user environment

-This chapter describes how to install the DiscoDOS package into your global Python environment which is better suitable for just _using_ it, rather than _contributing/developing_.
+This chapter describes how to install the DiscoDOS package into your user's Python environment which is better suitable for just _using_ it, rather than _contributing/developing_.

 Install Python 3.
 On Debian based distros (Ubuntu, Linux Mint, ...), do something like this: